WhileTrueThenDream/WebhookIFTTT_arduinoMkr1010Wifi/README.md

-# WebhookIFTTT for Arduino Wifi MKR1010
+# WebhookIFTTT for Arduino MKR Wifi1010
 ******************************************************************************************************************************
 Last revision : 15.06.2019

-HW:  arduino Wifi1010 mkr
+HW:  arduino mkr Wifi1010
 ******************************************************************************************************************************
 ## Features
 - This sources provide a method to send an e-mail when the arduino triggers an event.